devlaam/Leucine/README.md

 whereas the java version needed around 48ms!

 ## Future
-This library will be a replacement for my other projects that use Akka at the moment, so expect a steady grow for a while.
+This library will be a replacement for my other projects that use Akka at the moment.
 But Leucine will not try to copy all of Akka or follow its conventions.
 Changes in the design may still happen, at least until release 1.0 is reached.
+The featues I need myself are incorporated by now, so the comming months are devoted to testing.
 Feature requests are welcome if motivated, and of course, bug reports.
 Please do not send a PR without consultation.